 Reach for this book when your child expresses feeling like an outsider or struggles to reconcile different parts of their cultural identity.
 Where I Belong offers a gentle but profound exploration of what it means to be Korean-American, centering on a young girl who feels she does not quite fit in her American surroundings nor her ancestral home.
 Through lyrical prose and evocative imagery, the story validates the sense of loneliness that often accompanies the immigrant experience while ultimately celebrating the beauty of a bicultural heart.
 Appropriate for children ages 4 to 8, this book moves beyond simple diversity to tackle the internal emotional landscape of belonging.
 It is an excellent choice for families looking to foster self-confidence and pride in their heritage, particularly when a child begins to notice they are different from their peers.
 It serves as both a mirror for Asian-American children and a window for others to understand the complexities of identity.

-The book deals with identity and the pain of exclusion in a direct, secular, and deeply empathetic way.
+The book directly and empathetically addresses the pain of exclusion and feeling different in a direct, secular, and deeply empathetic way.
 The resolution is hopeful and empowering, focusing on internal validation rather than waiting for external society to change.

 An elementary-aged child who has recently expressed that they wish they looked like someone else, or a child who feels hesitant to share their cultural traditions at school for fear of being judged.

 This book can be read cold.
-Parents should be prepared for the child to ask questions about their own family history or why people are sometimes unkind to those who are different.
+Parents should be prepared for the child to ask questions about their own family history or to discuss instances of feeling excluded or different.
 A parent might choose this after hearing their child say, "I don't want to bring this lunch to school because it smells different," or "Why don't we celebrate like my friends do?"

 Younger children (4-5) will connect with the themes of family love and the colorful illustrations.
 Older children (7-8) will more deeply grasp the nuance of the "in-between" feeling and the social pressures of fitting in.